SPP-09 General Drafting Practices

 The exception to this rule is when the shape of the original Title is changing by compilation of a couple of lots.
 In this case use the original measured distance before the rounding.

-Field book values may be used on the compiled plan in some situations (e.g. in the case of excessive miscloses or where a repeg field book provides more accurate values than the latest original plan or diagram).
+Field record values may be used on the compiled plan in some situations (e.g. in the case of excessive miscloses or where a repeg field record provides more accurate values than the latest original plan or diagram).

-Boundaries for compiled lots may be calculated (see plan example 8) providing:
+Boundaries for compiled lots (other than those created by a freehold subdivision) may be calculated (see plan example 8) providing:

 - the calculated boundary is less than 250 metres in length (i.e. does not require an intermediate mark),